patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

   ### devotions

-  devotions are the abilities of questors. they work similar to other abilities but have a maximum of 12 ranks and might require the usage of a devotion point.
+  devotions are the abilities of questors.
+They work similar to other abilities but have a maximum of 12 ranks and might require the usage of a devotion point.

   ### skills

+  Skills are none-mystical abilities.
+They work similar to other abilities but have a maximum of 10 ranks.

   ### talents

+  Talents are the abilities of adepts.
+They work similar to other abilities with a maximum of 15 ranks.

 ## masks